Course Outline

 b) 78 success criteria

-c) Levels of success criteria – minimum, recommended, comfortable
+c) Levels of success criteria – minimal, recommended, comfortable

 d) 17 new success criteria according to WCAG